samsquire/mazzle/README.md

 # traditional build ui for your software development lifecycle

-It has a web GUI to show status of builds of your infrastructure like a build server or inventory system.
+It has a prototype web GUI to show status of builds of your infrastructure like a traditional build serverm.

 Show your environments: